loda-lang/loda-programs/programs/oeis/list1.md

 * [A179207](http://oeis.org/A179207) ([L08 program](A179207.asm)): a(n) = n - 1 + ceiling((-3 + n^2)/2) if n > 1 with a(1)=1, complement of A182835.
 * [A179259](http://oeis.org/A179259) ([L17 program](A179259.asm)): Arises in covering a graph by forests and a matching.
 * [A179403](http://oeis.org/A179403) ([L18 program](A179403.asm)): Number of ways to place 2 nonattacking kings on an n X n toroidal board.
+* [A179409](http://oeis.org/A179409) ([L31 program](A179409.asm)): The number of alive cells in Conway's Game of Life on the 8x8 toroidal grid, in a cyclic sequence of 48 patterns containing among other patterns, a "stairstep hexomino" and its mirror image, illustrated below.
+* [A179410](http://oeis.org/A179410) ([L31 program](A179410.asm)): The number of columns with alive cells in the n-th generation of cyclic sequence of patterns given in A179409, played in Conway's Game of Life on the 8x8 toroidal grid.
+* [A179411](http://oeis.org/A179411) ([L31 program](A179411.asm)): The number of rows with alive cells in the n-th generation of cyclic sequence of patterns given in A179409, played in Conway's Game of Life on the 8x8 toroidal grid.
 * [A179436](http://oeis.org/A179436) ([L09 program](A179436.asm)): a(n) = (3*n+7)*(3*n+2)/2.
 * [A179526](http://oeis.org/A179526) ([L09 program](A179526.asm)): (3^k - 1)/2 appears 3^(k-1) times, k>0.
 * [A179571](http://oeis.org/A179571) ([L09 program](A179571.asm)): Number of permutations of 1..n+4 with the number moved left exceeding the number moved right by n.